andreacipriani/UIImageView-AGCInitials/README.md

 ### How to use it - Details

-- You can set the initials without specifying a name, please note that in this case the background color of the image will always be equal for the same initials:
+- You can set the initials without specifying a name, please note that in this case the background color of the image will be the same for the same initials:

 ```objective-c
 - (void)agc_setImageWithInitials:(nonnull NSString*)initials;
 ```

-- If you use the `initialsFromName` method, then *@"Mick Jagger"* and *@"Micheal Jagger"* will both return *MJ* as initials, but their background color could be different.
-By default the initials are extracted from a name separating the string with `@" "`.
-If you need to change the separator use:
+- The `initialsFromName` method for @"Mick Jagger" and @"Micheal Jagger" still returns *MJ* as initials, but their background color could be different.
+By default the initials are distinguished by `@" "`, but you can change the separator using:

 ```objective-c
 - (void)agc_setImageWithInitialsFromName:(nonnull NSString*)name separatedByString:(nonnull NSString*)separator;